Before we discuss some praising techniques from TPM, we would like to let our reader know what is the importance of Praising God.

 Our God Dwells in praises.
 The Bible says that God inhabits in the praises of His people (Psalms 22:3).
 In other words, God “dwells” in the atmosphere of His praise.
 This means that praise is more than a reaction of coming into His presence… praise to God is a vehicle of faith which takes us into His presence and power!
 Praise and worship are the “gate-pass” which allows us to enter the sacredness of His glory.

-Why Should we NOT praise God?
+For What Should we NOT praise God for?

 There is a clear line drawn, between Praising and Flattering.
 We should never praise God to get some of our things done.
 That is called Flattery.
 God knows the intents of our heart.
 We should not be deluded into thinking that by Praising God, he will get our materialistic needs/wants to be fulfilled.
 Many of TPM Pastors have been living in this delusion.
 They think that shouting “Praise The Lord” many times is a key to get our things done.
 They somehow have gotten around the “Thy will be done” part of the Lord’s prayer.